|Norwich City 1 v 2 Leeds United|

 Turn right at the next lights and follow the inner ring road round to the right, over the river and the ground is on your right.
 If in doubt follow signs for the railway station until you get to the river (where the rail station is off to the left and ground on your right).

 The nearest streets to the ground are all residents only for parking, but you can invest £8 to park at the County Hall.
 This is well signposted and close to the A47 exit, and holds 2000 cars.
-If you're parking here it's best to get to arrive before 1pm to get a decent spot, otherwise you may get stuck in spaces at the back, and it would then take ages to get out at the end of the game.
+If you're parking here it's best to get to arrive before noon to get a decent spot, otherwise you may get stuck in spaces at the back, and it would then take ages to get out at the end of the game.
+Some residential areas further away from Carrow Road and the city centre offer free parking on Sundays.

-The main away fans' pub was the 'Compleat Angler', which is by the river opposite the railway station, but a new owner has now decreed that it is now for home fans only.
-The official away establishment is now the ‘Prince of Wales’, along the same road but further away from the stadium towards the city centre.
+The main away fans' pub used to be the 'Compleat Angler', which is by the river opposite the railway station, but a new owner has now decreed that it is now for home fans only.
+But one establishment that is now for away fans only is the ‘Waterfront on King Street, the other side of the river from the stadium.

 Carrow Road now holds 27,244 fans, and it has been virtually re-built since the early 90's, with all four sides of the ground having new stands.
 The redevelopment was completed when the old south stand was replaced by the new Jarrold Stand during the 2003/04 season.